modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 julia> notebook()
 ```

-A pure-Julia alternative to Jupyter is given by [Pluto.jl].
+A pure-Julia alternative to Jupyter is given by [**Pluto.jl**](https://plutojl.org/).
-Unlike Jupyter notebooks, Pluto notebooks are reactive: every time you update a single cell, all of the other cells that depend on it are also updated.
+Unlike Jupyter notebooks, Pluto notebooks are

-In addition, they come bundled with an exhaustive list of dependencies.
+* Reactive: when you update a cell, the other cells depending on it are updated.
-These two aspects make Pluto notebooks great for teaching, and for building fully reproducible examples.
+* Reproducible: they come bundled with an exhaustive list of dependencies.

 To try them out, install the package and then run

 ```julia-repl